GoodnessJames/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Overview

 This project is the continuation of project - 0x12.
 C - Singly linked lists.
-This project involves further operations on a linked list such such:
+This project involves further node operations on a linked list such such:
 	- Insertion at the beginning, end, or middle of a linked list
 	- Deletion of a node from a linked list
 	- Traversing a linked list to access or display elements